 - The lateral spinothalamic tracts transmit pain and temperature sensation.
 These tracts usually decussate within 3 segments of their origin as they ascend.

-The fibers of the sympathetic nervous system exit from the spinal cord between C7 & L1, while the parasympathetic system pathways exist between S2 and S4.
+The fibers of the sympathetic nervous system exit from the spinal cord between C7 & L1, while the parasympathetic system pathways exit between S2 and S4.

 - Injury to the lateral spinothalamic tract causes contralateral loss of pain and temperature sensation.

 The blood supply of the spinal cord comes from one anterior and two posterior spinal arteries.
-The anterior spinal artery supplies the anterior two-thirds of the cord and injury to the vessel results in dysfunction of the corticospinal, lateral spinothalamic.
+The anterior spinal artery supplies the anterior two-thirds of the cord and injury to the vessel results in dysfunction of the corticospinal and lateral spinothalamic tract.
 The posterior spinal arteries primarily supply the dorsal columns.
 Both anterior and posterior spinal arteries are branches of the vertebral artery.

 At any given level of the spinal cord, the central part is a watershed area and hyperextension injuries may cause ischemic injury to the central part of the cord, causing a central cord syndrome.